KeystoneHQ/Keystone-developer-hub/research/ethereum-qr-data-protocol.md

 sign-data-bytes = bytes ; for unsigned transactions it will be the rlp encoding for unsigned transaction data and ERC 712 typed data it will be the bytes of json string.

 ```
+the sign-data: the unsigned transactions it will be the rlp encoding for unsigned transaction data and ERC 712 typed data it will be the bytes of json string. and raw bytes can also supported.

 #### Example
 TBD